 Our program is highly acclaimed.
-U.S. News and World Report ranks us as #6 in public affairs programs, with high specialization rankings in public management and leadership (#3) and public budgeting and finance (#4).
-Globally, the Shanghai Academic Ranking of World Universities marks us #7 in public administration with only three other U.S. universities ranked higher.
+U.S. News and World Report ranks us among the top 10 public affairs programs, with high specialization rankings in public management and leadership (#3) and public budgeting and finance (#3).
+Globally, the Shanghai Academic Ranking of World Universities marks us #6 in public administration with only one other U.S. university ranked higher.
 These rankings acknowledge the cutting edge research and prominence of our faculty, which includes seven fellows of the National Academy of Public Administration.
 Our small class sizes provide the opportunity to engage with faculty in discussions about the latest advances in public management and policy.